stustapay/stustapay/website/docs/user-guide/nfctags.md

 This yields a list of `<number>` individual secrets, for example:
 ```
-index,id,pin
-0,40cf0dd3411aa7d3,GKBQDP
-1,76c90aebcf54d989,R71J6Y
+index,pin
+0,GKBQDPD3411A
+1,R71J6YEBCF54
 ...
 ```

 This output should be supplied via a csv file to the NFC chip manufacturer.
 So we provide for each chip:

-* individual 8 byte random `id` (stored in chip memory)
+* individual 12 character random `pin` engraved on back of chip (also stored in chip memory)
-* individual 6 character `PIN` for lasering on the NFC tag

-The chip manufacturer then has to supply you each chips NFC `UID` assigned to the `index`/`id`/`pin` during manufacturing, because only they know what Chip they assigned to our generated IDs/PINs.
+## Feedback from manufacturer

+No feedback is required (the list of pins we generated ourselves is used to verify chips and register them in the backend with an associated chip UID).

 ## Laser

-On the back of the chip, you can let your manufacturer engrave your payment event website url, and the UID & PIN.
-Users can use this website to TopUp and see their status by logging in with the `UID` and `PIN` they see on the back of their NFC chip.
+On the back of the chip, you can let your manufacturer engrave your payment event website url, and the PIN.
+Users can use this website to TopUp and see their status by logging in with the `PIN` they see on the back of their NFC chip.

 ```
 pay.your-stustapay-event-name.de
-<<chip's UID in uppercase>>
+<<chip's PIN in uppercase>>
-<<chip's individual pin from csv file>>
 ```

 and additionally, if possible, either a datamatrix or qr-code with this url: https://pay.your-stustapay-event-name.de

-## Feedback from Manufacturer

-As a result from the manufacturer, you'll need a CSV or Excel file associating all information for each chip:

-- chip's `uid` (given by hardware)
-- `custom id` from our csv file
-- `pin` from our csv file

-This is needed so StuStaPay can assign the hardware UID with our generated PIN/ID.

 ## Chip Programming